pdefusco/CAI_Inf_Service_Articles/mixtral-ngc/README.md

 ## Objective

-In this tutorial you will learn how to programmatically deploy Mixtral to the Cloudera AI Inference Service.
+In this tutorial you will learn how to programmatically deploy Mixtral 8x7B Instruct to the Cloudera AI Inference Service.
 First, you will download the model to the Cloudera AI Registry; Then, you will create an AI Inference Service Endpoint to serve predictions in real time from within your Public Cloud of choice.

 If you'd like to use a different model you can apply the same steps for other language models available in the NGC Catalog.

 ### Motivation

-Mixtral is a large‐language model built on a sparse mixture-of-experts (MoE) architecture.
+Mixtral is a family of large‐language models built on a sparse mixture-of-experts (MoE) architecture developed by Mistral AI.
 It’s based on the same basic architecture as Mistral 7B, but each layer has multiple “expert” feed-forward sub-blocks (for example 8 experts) and a router that selects which expert(s) to use for each token.

 “Mixtral Instruct” is a fine-tuned variant of the base Mixtral model that has been adapted to follow instructions, prompts, then respond in a more controlled interactive manner e.g. chatbots, Q&A, summarization, etc. It has gained a lot of popularity because it delivers performance while remaining lightweight enough to run on generally more limited hardware resources than other large language models.